 The integrated response of blue whales and krill to climate change

 Ocean ecosystems are experiencing significant and rapid impacts of climate change, yet the cascading effects on marine organisms are largely unknown and understudied.
 It is therefore critical to understand how rapid environmental change will impact the availability and quality of key prey species, and consequently how these changes will impact predator health and population resilience.
 The goal of the SAPPHIRE project is to identify and describe the impacts of environmental variation on the physiology of a crucial marine prey species (krill) and a model marine predator (blue whale).
-The project will examine how changing ocean conditions affect the availability and quality of krill, and impact blue whale body condition, endocrinology (i.e., hormone levels), and foraging and reproductive effort.
+Since the project launched in 2023, we have been examining how changing ocean conditions affect the availability and quality of krill, and impact blue whale body condition, endocrinology (i.e., hormone levels), and foraging and reproductive effort.

 1. Assess the mechanistic response of krill to variable environmental conditions through controlled experiments and field collections,